 In the life story of Indian Moments Balaram is a continuous subplot.
 Long ago he has retired.
 He is safely in his home in Thulla Pokhara of Nepal.

-His biggest achievement was making our Gurgaon functional from the scratch till the beautiful way it is now.
-I remember, initially, he had nothing to even make a tea, in a still to be completed locality which completely lacked security in those times.
-He was our first person to begin cooking to my specifications which with time went on to become Indian Moments style of gourmet vegetarian cooking, a highly appreciated food culture of our places in Pushkar, Mukundgarh and a Gurgaon itself.
+His biggest achievement was making our Gurgaon Transit House functional from the scratch till the beautiful way it is now.
+I remember, initially, he had nothing provided by me to even make a tea, in a still to be completed locality which completely lacked security in those times.
+He was our first person to begin cooking to my specifications which with time went on to become Indian Moments style of gourmet vegetarian cooking, a highly appreciated food culture of our places in Pushkar, Mukundgarh and Gurgaon.
 Our memories together are all of great fun and fulfilment.
 We even travelled together in some remarkable trips, especially the one to Laccadive Islands.
-We kept on needing more and more people but our works demanded people of similar capabilities, reliability and diligence.
+We kept on needing more and more people though our works demanded people of similar capabilities, reliability and diligence.
 Balaram helped with bringing nice peoples from his village and around.
 So many; Hari, Vishnu, Nitya, Chudamani, Kishan, Gopal and Bhimlal to name a few.
-While he still occasionally talk, his legacy survives and thrives in Indian Moments.
+While he still occasionally talks, his legacy survives and thrives in Indian Moments.
 I’ve never been to Thulla Pokhara in Nepal yet, but I’m told everyone there knows me.